gcc-mirror/gcc/gcc/config/sh/sh.md

   /* If it is possible to turn the and insn into a zero extension
      already, redundant zero extensions will be folded, which results in better code.
-     Ideally the splitter of *andsi_compact would be enough, if reundant zero extensions were detected after the combine pass, which does not happen at the moment.  */ if (TARGET_SH1)
+     Ideally the splitter of *andsi_compact would be enough, if redundant zero extensions were detected after the combine pass, which does not happen at the moment.  */ if (TARGET_SH1)